How to Add an MCP Server to Claude Desktop

 Install Node.js

-You may have notices that Claude’s config file executes the npx command.
-This is very useful becuase it means that on startup, the comamnd will check if the MCP package is installed.
-If it isn’t, the package will be downloaded and installed directly from the npm repository.
+You may have noticed that Claude's config file executes the npx command.
+This is very useful because it means that on startup, the command will check if the MCP package is installed.
+If it isn't, the package will be downloaded and installed directly from the npm repository.

 It's easier than you think - to check that everything installed correctly open CMD and run: